MicrosoftDocs/azure-docs/articles/synapse-analytics/migration-guides/teradata/7-beyond-data-warehouse-migration.md

 > [!TIP]
 > Azure Machine Learning provides an SDK for developing machine learning models using several open-source frameworks.

 Azure Machine Learning provides a software development kit (SDK) and services for Python to quickly prepare data, as well as train and deploy machine learning models.
-Use Azure Machine Learning from Azure notebooks (a Jupyter Notebook service) and utilize open-source frameworks, such as PyTorch, TensorFlow, Spark MLlib (Azure Synapse Spark Pool Notebooks), or scikit-learn.
+Use Azure Machine Learning from Azure notebooks (a Jupyter Notebook service) and utilize open-source frameworks, such as PyTorch, TensorFlow, Spark MLlib (Azure Synapse Spark pool notebooks), or scikit-learn.
 Azure Machine Learning provides an AutoML capability that automatically identifies the most accurate algorithms to expedite model development.
 You can also use it to build machine learning pipelines that manage end-to-end workflow, programmatically scale on the cloud, and deploy models both to the cloud and the edge.
 Azure Machine Learning uses logical containers called workspaces, which can be either created manually from the Azure portal or created programmatically.
 These workspaces keep compute targets, experiments, data stores, trained machine learning models, Docker images, and deployed services all in one place to enable teams to work together.
 Use Azure Machine Learning from Visual Studio with a Visual Studio for AI extension.

 > [!TIP]
 > Organize and manage related data stores, experiments, trained models, Docker images, and deployed services in workspaces.

-#### Azure Synapse Spark Pool Notebooks
+#### Azure Synapse Spark pool notebooks

 > [!TIP]
 > Azure Synapse Spark is Microsoft's dynamically scalable Spark-as-a-service, offering scalable execution of data preparation, model development, and deployed model execution.

-[Azure Synapse Spark Pool Notebooks](../../spark/apache-spark-development-using-notebooks.md?msclkid=cbe4b8ebcff511eca068920ea4bf16b9) is an Apache Spark service optimized to run on Azure, which:
+[Azure Synapse Spark pool notebooks](../../spark/apache-spark-development-using-notebooks.md?msclkid=cbe4b8ebcff511eca068920ea4bf16b9) is an Apache Spark service optimized to run on Azure, which:

 - Allows data engineers to build and execute scalable data preparation jobs using Azure Data Factory.